kartoza/docker-pg-backup/README.md

 * ARCHIVE_FILENAME you can use your specified filename format here, default to empty, which means it will use default filename format.
 * DBLIST a space-separated list of databases to backup, e.g. `gis postgres`.
 Default is all databases.
 * REMOVE_BEFORE remove all old backups older than specified amount of days, e.g. `30` would only keep backup files younger than 30 days.
 Default: no files are ever removed.
+* DUMP_ARGS='-Fc' The default dump argument to generate compressed database dumps.
+You can change this to generate other formats ie plain SQL dumps.
+* STORAGE_BACKEND='FILE' The default backend is to store the files on the host machine.
+Alternate backend is the s3 bucket (.ie minio or amazon bucket)
+* DB_TABLES=yes Indicates if you need to dump all the tables in a DB into separate dumps.
+The default behaviour is not to show this so that the dumps are for the database.

 Example usage: